-Batwa Trail in Mgahinga was formed by the Batwa tribe that was evicted from Mgahinga Gorilla Park to conserve mountain gorillas an endangered species and were given no compensation because they had no title to land.
+Experience Uganda’s Cultural Tourism in Mgahinga Gorilla National Park a place where the Batwa expedition takes place daily.
+Mgahinga National park is formerly a home to the Batwa tribe also known as the pygimies, this unfortunate tribe was evicted from Mgahinga Gorilla Park to conserve mountain gorillas an endangered species and were given no compensation because they had no title to land.

 They were forced to abandon their low-impact, nomadic lifestyle.
 Now landless, they work when they can for local farmers, and the only time they are permitted to re-enter their cherished forest is as tour guides on Batwa Trail in Mgahinga where they invite visitors to discover the magic of their old home.

-During the Batwa Trail in Mgahinga, the Batwa demonstrate hunting techniques; gather honey; point out medicinal plants and demonstrate how to make bamboo cups.
+During the Batwa Trail in Mgahinga, a half day cultural tour in Uganda, the Batwa demonstrate hunting techniques; gather honey; point out medicinal plants and demonstrate how to make bamboo cups.
 Guests are finally invited to the sacred Ngarama Cave, once home to the Batwa King, where the women of the community perform a sorrowful song which echoes eerily around the depths of the dark cave, and leaves guests with a striking and moving sense of the richness of this fading culture.

 The Garama cave, a 200m long lava tube beneath Mt.
 Gahinga is the highlight of the Batwa Trail in Mgahinga .The Batwa or Pygimies are famed for their music and dance and their historic, subterranean council chamber in Garama cave provides the setting for an unforgettable performance.
 The Batwa trail is a celebration of the forest culture of the ‘first people’.
 It is imposible, however, to ignore the fact that Batwa life has greatly changed.
 The day’s events conclude is a discussion about the Batwa’s current situation; how it can be improved; and progress towards doing so.